-Brandon Vito Hughes was 28 when he was shot and killed on July 23, 2009
+Brandon Vito Hughes was 28 when he was shot and killed on July 23, 2009 in a targeted hit.

 |After coming home from a night out at Vancouver's Celebration of Light fireworks show, 28-year-old Brandon Vito Hughes was gunned down outside his North Vancouver home.
 His father, Kevin Hughes, heard the commotion and ran out to the front gate.
 He tried in vain to save his son but in the early morning hours of July 23, 2009 Brandon Vito Hughes was pronounced dead in hospital.
 Five years later, the Lower Mainland's Integrated Homicide Investigation Team issued a public plea for information about the shooting.|

 "The investigation remains open and active," said Sgt.
 Adam MacIntosh.
 "Time and distance can be a factor in our favour in historical investigations.
 There are people out there who know what happened and we need them to come forward."

 Police are urging anyone with information to call IHIT at 1-877-551-4448, email email@example.com, or submit a tip anonymously through Crime Stoppers.